 Transforming young lives in East Surrey

-YMCA East Surrey has set up the Life Change Fund to help raise £80,000 in 2021 for projects to help young people get their lives back on track following the impact of COVID-19.
+Our Life Change Fund was set up in 2021 to raise funds for projects to help young people get their lives back on track following the impact of COVID-19.

 Young people’s needs